DevOpsSustain/ws2025/index.md

 - Energy consumption of AI-based or data-centric systems
 - Industry reports on sustainable development and operations

-**Submission Instructions**
+**Types of Submissions**

 Authors are invited to submit original, unpublished papers that are not being considered in any other venue.
-Papers should follow the [ACM format required by FSE 2025](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit).
-Please note that the workshop papers must use the double-column format required by the Companion proceedings.
-Papers should be submitted via the [HotCRP submission site](https://devopssustain25.hotcrp.com).

-In order to ensure the fairness of the reviewing process, the workshop will employ a double-anonymous review process where reviewers (except PC chairs) do not know the identity of authors, and authors do not know the identity of reviewers.
-The papers submitted must not reveal the authors’ identities in any way.
-Please find more details about the double-anonymous review process [here](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit#double-anonymous-review-process).

-If you use LaTex, please use `\documentclass[sigconf,screen,review,anonymous]{acmart}`.

-We accept three types of submissions, as described below.
-The page limits include references.
+We accept three types of submissions, as described below. **The page limits include references**.

 - *Technical Research/Experience Papers* (long papers, up to 10 pages): This track is defined for papers that report innovative research or significant experiences that are closely aligned with the themes of the workshop.